-10.3 We store the data of End-Users during the period set forth in the Agreement (we may have different data retention periods agreed upon with the Client) or as long as it is necessary for possible establishment, exercise or defense of legal claims of End-Users, Clients or ourselves, or for anti-fraud purposes.
-For more information about the data retention period, you should read the privacy notice provided to you by the Client.
+10.3 We store the data of End-Users during the period set forth in the Agreement (we may have different data retention periods agreed upon with the Customer) or as long as it is necessary for possible establishment, exercise or defense of legal claims of End-Users, Customers or ourselves, or for anti-fraud purposes.
+For more information about the data retention period, you should read the privacy notice provided to you by the Customer.

 10.4 We may store your Personal Data, for a longer period than the Agreement duration if we have a lawful basis do to so, e.g. you have given us consent to use your Personal Data for the development of our Services or we have assessed that we have legitimate aim to do so, e.g., in pseudonymized form or for the purpose of the Service history log.

 10.5 Information about the data retention in Veriff’s Demo app and testing Veriff’s session flow can be found in section 14.